B-Cell Primary Immunodeficiency: What To Know

 • Lowered ability to make antibodies for specific antigens

-How Are B-Cell Primary Immunodeficiency Conditions Diagnosed?
+How Are B-Cell PI Conditions Diagnosed?

 Like other PI diseases, B-cell PI conditions are diagnosed with laboratory tests.
 Many people first see a healthcare provider because they have frequent or severe infections.
 A family history of immune disorders can also be an important clue.